There seems to be no shortage of hype surrounding Denver Broncos quarterback Tim Tebow this season.

 Following a dramatic 35-32 victory over the Minnesota Vikings on Sunday, Tebow hysteria hit its zenith as the former Heisman Trophy winner threw for 202 yards, two touchdowns, and no interceptions.

-As a starter this season, Tebow has led the Broncos to a 6-1 record.
+As a starter this season, Tebow has led Denver to a 6-1 record.
 With an overall record of 7-5, the Broncos are atop the AFC West, and have a strong chance of advancing to the playoffs.
-Few thought this could happen, as Denver appear to be this season's Cinderella story, while the new face of the organization is their contentious quarterback.
+Few thought this could happen, as the Broncos appear to be this season's Cinderella story, while the new face of the organization is their contentious quarterback.

-Thing are looking up in the Mile High City, as the Broncos' upcoming schedule is favorable.
+Things are looking up in the Mile High City, as the Broncos upcoming schedule is favorable.
 Three of the next four games will be at home, and the road game is against Buffalo, who have a sub-.500 record.
 Denver may only need to win two more games to win the division.

 Many fans and NFL pundits have attributed the Broncos' success to Tebow.
 Some have gone as far as to underscore the outstanding season of Aaron Rodgers by suggesting that Tebow should be favored to win the MVP.

-Lets get a lot of stuff out in the open right now.
-Tebow might have led Denver to an excellent record, but the wins and losses are misleading.
+Some of the hyperbole has been particularly misguided.
+Tebow might have led Denver to an excellent record, but the team's wins and losses are misleading.
 The Broncos are in a weak division, and Tebow has faced weak competition as the starter.

 Tebow has only completed 47.5 percent of his passes.
 He often throws the ball under situations when the Broncos have little choice, and has only one game where he has thrown more than 27 passes.
 When Tebow threw a season-high 39 passes against the Lions, the Broncos lost 45-10, and Tebow had an interception returned 100 yards for a touchdown.

-In Tebow's seven games as a starter, the Broncos faced Miami, Detroit, Oakland, Kansas City, the New York Jets, San Diego and Minnesota.
-Of that group, only the Jets have a good chance of making the playoffs, and of the six wins, only one was by more than four points.
+In Tebow's seven games as a starter, the Broncos faced the Miami Dolphins, Detroit Lions, Oakland Raiders, Kansas City Chiefs, the New York Jets, San Diego Chargers and the Vikings.
+Of that group, only the Jets have a good chance of making the playoffs.
+Of the six wins, only one was by more than four points.

 Under Kyle Orton, the Broncos had a 1-4 record, but four of the five opponents currently have winning records.
 One of them was the undefeated Green Bay Packers.